zmahfuz0613/Ruby-algos-longest-word/readme.md

 "Longest Word"

+_Language: Ruby_
+_Difficulty Rating: Easy_

 ### Objectives

-- Write a function that takes a given string (`str`) and checks for the longest individual word in that string.
+- Write a function that takes a given string (`str`) and finds the longest individual word in that string.
 - The output should return a string.

 ### Getting Started